riddhi-sharma10/CLU-College-Life-Unplugged/README.md

 ## 🤝 Contributing

-As this is my first website, I'm open to suggestions and improvements!
+As this was my first website, I'm open to suggestions and improvements!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)